fhoedemakers/pico-infonesPlus/README.md

   - Connect the controller to the other end of the usb OTG.
   - Connect legacy NES controller(s) to NES controller port(s).
 - Insert the SD card into the SD card slot.
 - Connect the usb power adapter to the usb port of the Demo base.
+(USB POWER)
 - Power on the monitor and the Pico

 ### Image: Usb controller only